FitSNAP/FitSNAP/README.md

    `conda create -n fitsnap python=3.9 ;
      conda activate fitsnap ;
      conda install lammps psutil pandas tabulate mpi4py`
 * NOTE : Conda lammps installation does NOT include ACE descriptor set or SPIN package needed for these corresponding examples.
+If the conda install of lammps fails, run `conda config --add channels conda-forge` and retry.
 * See docs/INSTALL.md for more information.

 #### Running: